mailsac/mailsac-integration-test-java/README.md

 ## Setting Up the Environment

 Depending on the environment, there are multiple ways to run tests.
-Testing using the command and JUnit are included in this example.
+Testing using the command line and JUnit are included in this example.

 ### Testing Using Command-Line